OPM/ResInsight-UserDocumentation/content/3d-main-window/Faults.md

 When the NNCs are imported from file, ResInsight will identify NNCs not defined in the input file (Faces with zero transmissibility is not exported from the simulator).
 See [Derived Results]({{< relref "derivedresults" >}}) for details on other NNC related results.

 ### Information from `PFLOTRAN` simulations
-If not `*.DATA file` is found, the folder is searched for `*.IN` file.
-If found, this file is parsed based on the file structure of a **PFLOTRAN** simulation.
+If the `*.DATA file` is not found, the folder is searched for `*.IN` file.
+This file is parsed based on the file structure of a **PFLOTRAN** simulation.
 Identified faults will be imported simular to the import from `*.DATA` files.

 https://www.pflotran.org/